Eligibility:

 Applying to the ACS Bridge Program:

-Applications to the Bridge to the Chemistry Doctorate program are made directly to the Inclusive Graduate Education Network (IGEN).
+Applications to the Bridge to the Chemistry Doctorate program are made directly to the Inclusive Graduate Education Network (IGEN) or through the graduate program at University of Wisconsin-Madison.
 IGEN is a consortium of professional societies (including the American Chemical Society) and universities that have allied to increase the participation of women and underrepresented minorities in graduate studies in the physical sciences.
 The ACS and several other professional societies that sponsor Bridge to the Doctorate Programs in different scientific fields use one common web site and application form, hosted on the IGEN web site.
 After the April 15 cutoff for graduate admissions, IGEN distributes student application information to the appropriate universities that host Bridge to the Doctorate Sites (such as UW-Madison, in chemistry) for consideration.
 Students who are not accepted by a Bridge Site can also be considered for admission by ACS Bridge Partners.
 Bridge Site and Bridge Partners may have significant differences in the structure of their program.
 For more information about the ACS Bridge Program please visit the ACS Bridge Project website.

 What do I need to apply to the Bridge Program?

 IGEN will collect information as described below.
 Applications are due to IGEN on April 1, UW-Madison will be given access to the information on April 15, and the UW Bridge Steering Committee will contact semi-finalists for the UW-Madison/ACS Bridge Fellowships shorter thereafter to conduct a video interview and possibly to provide additional information relevant to our selection process.
-Finalists for the Bridge program will be offered admission to UW-Madison on or before April 25.
+Finalists for the Bridge program will be offered admission to UW-Madison following April 15.

 Information that will be requested as part of the Bridge application process includes: